menotti/playground-iv41x1or/markdowns/hello_world.md

 # Hello World

 This first exercise will guide you through the steps involved in writing your first SYCL application.
 We'll work through the equivalent of "hello world" for parallel programming, a vector add.
-This will add two vectors together, but crucially SYCL will enable this addition to be done in parallel where possible.
+This will add two vectors together, but crucially SYCL will enable this addition to be done in parallel.

 ## Including the SYCL Header File